Frequently asked questions for applicants

 Eligibility Requirements of the Hollings Undergraduate Scholarship Program

-To be eligible to apply for the Hollings Scholarship, at the time of application (annually September through January) you must:
+To be eligible to apply for the Hollings Scholarship, at the time of application (annually September through January) applicants must:

-- Earn and maintain a 3.0 grade point average on a 4.0 scale (or equivalent on other identified scale) in all completed undergraduate courses each term and cumulative, as well as an overall GPA of 3.0 in your major field of study.
-The grade point average requirement applies prior to and at the time of application for a scholarship, for the period between application and award notification, and after award distribution; and
+- Earn and maintain a cumulative grade point average (GPA) of 3.0 on a 4.0 scale (or equivalent on another identified scale) each term, as well as an overall GPA of 3.0 in your major field of study.

 2. I currently attend a community college and plan to attend a four-year institution but will not know if I’m accepted until after the Hollings Scholarship application deadline.
 Am I eligible to apply?